MaayanLab/datacrossways/README.md

 ```sh
 git clone https://github.com/MaayanLab/datacrossways_api
 ```
 Then navigate to the `datacorssways_api` folder.
 The API requires a config file `secrets/conf.json`.
-The format of the file should contain information about the database, OAuth credentials, and AWS credentials.
+The configuration contains information about:

+ - Internal URLs (`api`, `fronend`, `redirect`)
+ - GoogleOAuth client credentials
+ - Database credentials
+ - AWS user credentials (Important: these are the credentials from the AWS user that has only read and write access to the newly created S3 bucket and NOT the `temporary user`)

 #### secrets/conf.json